-An A.A.S degree in Criminal Justice can help you improve the quality of life in your community, and give you a career you can be proud.
+An A.A.S degree in Criminal Justice can help you improve the quality of life in your community, and give you a career you can be proud of.
 Get introduced to essential concepts and acquire valuable knowledge that will aid you in your career within the criminal justice system.
 Moraine Valley's program prepares students for entry-level careers, including careers in policing, the courts and corrections.

 Moraine Valley additionally offers three supplemental certificate programs that include, Emergency Management, Homeland Security, Security and Loss Prevention.